Physis Scotland

 Recognition

-On successful completion of Advanced Year 1 participants will be awarded a Physis Scotland Completion Certificate and will be eligible to progress into Advanced Year 2.
+On successful completion of Advanced Year 1 you will be awarded a Physis Scotland Completion Certificate and will be eligible to progress into Advanced Year 2.

 “I am finding the course content this year, as ever, fascinating and deeply valuable – both theoretically and personally.
 I think it’s working so well as a build on the Foundation Year – I can really appreciate the foundation that that first year has provided, and Advanced Year 1 really feels like every weekend is an addition and a build upon – adding colours to a new universe”.
 Advanced Year 1 student, Sarah, March 2023